-- Provide recommendations for successful aging and optimal quality of life. - Evaluate physical, social, psychological and spiritual aspects of aging. - Identify and refer older adults to needed services. - Exhibit behaviors and conduct that reflect safe, legal, and ethical gerontological practices. - Evaluate and advocate in the area of aging public policy. - Exhibit professional communication. - Develop ethical and cultural awareness related to aging. - Plan, develop, implement and deliver appropriate activities to meet physical, social, psychological needs of the aging population. - Create a personal professional development plan. - Investigate and incorporate evidencebased gerontology practices into delivery of services.
+- Provide recommendations for successful aging and optimal quality of life. - Evaluate physical, social, psychological and spiritual aspects of aging. - Identify and refer older adults to needed services. - Exhibit behaviors and conduct that reflect safe, legal, and ethical gerontological practices. - Evaluate and advocate in the area of aging public policy.

+• Develop ethical and cultural

+- Exhibit professional communication. - awareness related to aging. • Plan, develop, implement and - deliver appropriate activities to meet physical, social, psychological needs of the aging population. - Create a personal professional development plan. - Investigate and incorporate evidencebased gerontology practices into delivery of services.

 - Completed application. - High school transcript or equivalent.
-(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
-Program Benchmarks are Arithmetic, 65; Reading Comprehension, 55: Sentence Skills, 75.
-Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
-Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
-However, higher test scores will lead to greater success in
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - As a requirement for program entry, an Academic Skills Assessment (Accuplacer or ACT) with appropriate benchmark scores is necessary.
+Accuplacer Benchmarks are Arithmetic, 65; Reading Comprehension, 78: Sentence Skills, 75.
+ACT benchmarks are Math 15, Reading 15, English 16.
+Applicants not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
+Upon completion of the plan, full program or waitlist status will be granted.
+To learn more about these assessments and program benchmark scores, please contact an advisor at (920) 498-5444 or (888) 385-6982.

-- core program courses.
-To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Attend a mandatory spring program orientation.
+Attend a mandatory spring program orientation.